CAN programming interface environment

 ◆ setNetworkEnabled()

-void QCanNetwork::setNetworkEnabled ( bool btEnableV = true)
+void QCanNetwork::setNetworkEnabled ( const bool btEnableV = true)

 Parameters